Canal Stenosis

 Canal Stenosis Causes

 Natural aging and wear are the normal, usual causes of canal stenosis.
-Other factors that can also cause or exacerbate this disorder include:
+Other factors that can also cause or exacerbate this disorder include:• Injury or trauma

 • Osteoarthritis